 March 6, 2013 – Alvin Lee,(Ten Years After) born Graham Anthony Barnes on Dec.
 19, 1944, was a truly inspired blues rock guitarist-vocalist, whose performance with Ten Years After during Woodstock 1969, catapulted him into superstardom.
 The song “I’m Going Home” became legendary and his speed earned him the title “The Fastest Guitarist in the West”.
 A lifelong search for freedom resulted in more than 20 albums of superb blues rock.
 Ten Years After would ultimately tour the US twenty-eight times in seven years – more than any other UK band.

 He was born in Nottingham and attended the Margaret Glen-Bott School in Wollaton.
 He began playing guitar at the age of 13 and in 1960, Lee along with Leo Lyons formed the core of the band Ten Years After.
 Influenced by his parents’ collection of jazz and blues records, it was the advent of rock and roll that sparked his interest.

 He began to play professionally in 1962, in a band named the Jaybirds, they began that year to perform in the Star-Club in Hamburg, Germany.
 After a couple of name changes by 1966 they had finally decided on the name Ten Years After.

-Feb 18, 2013- Kevin Ayers (Soft Machine) was born August 16, 1944 in Herne Bay, Kent, the son of the journalist, poet and BBC producer Rowan Ayers, who later originated the BBC2 rock music program The Old Grey Whistle Test.
+February 18, 2013- Kevin Ayers (Soft Machine) was born August 16, 1944 in Herne Bay, Kent, the son of journalist, poet and BBC producer Rowan Ayers, who later originated the BBC2 rock music program The Old Grey Whistle Test.

 After his parents divorced and his mother married a civil servant, Ayers spent most of his childhood in Malaysia, where, he would later admit, he discovered a fondness for the slow and easy life.